Preparing a Horse for Transport

 First, you’ll want to consider your timeframe and the needs of your horse.
 Be prepared with your horse’s information, including: weight, how many hands tall, breed and name.
 Share any special care your horse may need while in transit.
 Enter the pick up and delivery locations and be as detailed as possible.
 The more detail you provide, the easier it will be for the horse transport companies to provide you with quotes.

-Once you’ve completed your shipment listing, you’ll start getting quotes from professional horse transport companies as they bid for your business.
-As the bids come in, you can ask questions and talk directly to the transporters.
+Once you’ve completed your shipment listing, you’ll start getting quotes from professional horse transport companies as they compete for your business.
+As the quotes come in, you can ask questions and talk directly to the transporters.
 Here are some good ideas for questions:

 - How many years have you been transporting horses?

 - How often do you stop for food and water?

 - What will you do if my horse has a medical emergency?